Gilbert Stephenson

-Vice Admiral Sir Gilbert Owen Stephenson, KBE, CB, CMG, DL (13 February 1878 – 27 May 1972) was a senior officer in the Royal Navy, a pioneer of anti-submarine techniques in the First World War, and most famous as an important naval training commandant during the Second World War.
+Vice-Admiral Sir Gilbert Owen Stephenson, KBE, CB, CMG, DL (13 February 1878 – 27 May 1972) was a senior officer in the Royal Navy, a pioneer of anti-submarine techniques in the First World War and a distinguished naval training commandant in the Second World War.

 Early life and career

 Stephenson was born in London on 13 February 1878.
 His father was a merchant in the Indian trade.
 Stephenson joined the Royal Navy aged fourteen in 1892 when he began his training at the Royal Naval College, Dartmouth.
 As a midshipman he was posted to HMS Endymion and HMS Forte.
 While with Forte he was involved in the Punitive Expedition of 1897 in Benin.
 Following promotion to sub-lieutenant on 15 June 1898, he went first to the First Destroyer Flotilla.
 In February 1900 he was posted to HMS Ramillies, flagship of the Mediterranean Fleet, and served on HMS Ocean for the voyage to Malta.
 The following year he was given his first command, the torpedo boat, TB 90.
 He was promoted lieutenant in June 1900.

 Stephenson managed to make a favourable impression on Admiral Sir Jackie Fisher, the then Commander-in-Chief, Mediterranean.
 As a result, Stephenson, aged just 23, was given command of the destroyer, HMS Scourge.
 He then took the torpedo course at Royal Naval College, Greenwich, and was posted to the staff of HMS Vernon, the Royal Navy's torpedo school.
 This was followed by appointments as torpedo officer aboard the cruisers HMS Monmouth and HMS Black Prince.
 After promotion to lieutenant commander, he served as First Lieutenant on the battleship HMS Duncan.
 He was promoted commander in 1912.